emberian/tbot/README.rst

 That's not so bad!
 The tbotframe will have a global prefix (defaults to '!'), so '!ping' would trigger that listener.
-There are more ways to create a module, but that's the gist of it.
+There are more ways to create a module, but that's the simplest way.

 Centralized Configuration
 -------------------------

 *Unimplemented*

-Configuration of modules can be a pain, so ``tbf`` centralizes it.
-If a module ships with any ``.conf`` files, they will be added to ``modules/module_name/foo.conf``, where you can then edit them.
+Configuration of modules can be a pain, so ``tbot`` centralizes it.
+If a module ships with any ``.conf`` files, they will be added to the tbotframe directory ``modules/module_name/foo.conf``, where you can then edit them.
 A module using centralized configuration will automatically reload edited files.